Communication, Journalism and Media Department

 Read success stories from alumni making the most of their Edinboro experience.

-The Journalism and Public Relations program allows students to focus on the study of news and information as it relates to both traditional and digital media platforms.
+The Journalism program allows students to focus on the study of news and information as it relates to both traditional and digital media platforms.
 The Digital Media Production concentration will prepare students to work and produce in online, mass media, information and corporate industries.
-The major will focus on developing multiple media literacies, analytic abilities, and narrative skilles in functional media contexts.
+The major will focus on developing multiple media literacies, analytic abilities, and narrative skills in functional media contexts.
 In this program, students will develop media portfolios and capstone projects.
 The applied audio, video, graphical, and web skills that students learn will be informed by a foundation of writing, critical analysis, and creative development.

 The Broadcast Meteorology minor provides students with a marketable applied skill set in both the broadcasting and meteorological professions.
 Students who complete the minor in Broadcast Meteorology will have working knowledge of technical television production skills, will develop presentation skills for a general public audience, in addition to a vocabulary and functional understanding of meteorological concepts and competencies.